Online Tips

 Spyware & Popups

-Popups are not just used for ads.
+Popups are not always just used for ads.
 Sometimes they can be an amusing and very suitable way to present some content.
-I use them in many places on my website, some for effect, for instance, the View of the World from 9th Avenue link on my Humor page, some for links where the original content on another website was displayed in a popup, as in several of the Boston.com links under my Big Dig section, and multimedia videos just present better that way, as in my Monty Python sketches and music videos.
+I use them in many places on my website, some for effect, for instance, the View of the World from 9th Avenue link on my Humor page, some for links where the original content on another website was displayed in a popup, as in several of the Boston.com links under my Big Dig section.
 I never have unrequested commercial popups originate from my website, so if you have popups blocked in your browser (as I do) you can safely enable them for my site.

 Spyware killers